 This is an extreme scenario, but it can happen, especially in the case of small businesses in their first year.
 Seasonality forces businesses to be cautious and conservative when planning the budget for their upcoming financial year.

-Its Impact on Staffing and Labour
+2. Staffing and Labour

 Encountering a busy season may affect your levels of staffing, too.
 In agriculture, for instance, there is an extremely high demand for temporary labour in the harvesting season.
 Similarly, some sectors, such as retail, require extra short-term staff to deal with Christmas and New Year shopping.